rust-lang/reference/src/values.md

 r[value.encoding.decode]
 If a value of type `T` is decoded from a sequence of bytes that does not correspond to a defined value, the behavior is undefined.
 If a value of type `T` is decoded from a sequence of bytes that contain pointer fragments, which are not used to represent the value, the pointer fragments are ignored.

+## Pointer Provenance

+r[value.provenance]

+r[value.provenance.intro]
+Pointer Provenance is a term that refers to additional data carried by pointer values in Rust, beyond its address.
+When stored in memory, Provenance is encoded in the Pointer Fragment part of each byte of the pointer.

+r[value.provenance.allocation]
+Whenever a pointer to a particular allocation is produced by using the reference or raw reference operators, or when a pointer is returned from an allocation function, the resulting pointer has provenance that refers to that allocation.

+> [!NOTE]
+> There is additional information encoded by provenance, but the exact scope of this information is not yet decided.

+r[value.provenance.dangling]
+A pointer is dangling if it has no provenance, or if it has provenance to an allocation that has since been deallocated.
+An access, except for an access of size zero, using a dangling pointer, is undefined behavior.

+> [!NOTE]
+> Allocations include local and static variables, as well as temporaries.
+Local Variables and Temporaries are deallocated when they go out of scope.

+> [!WARN]
+> The above is necessary, but not sufficient, to avoid undefined behavior.
+The full requirements for pointer access is not yet decided.
+> A reference obtained in safe code is guaranteed to be valid for its usable lifetime, unless interfered with by unsafe code.

 ## Primitive Values

 r[value.primitive]